“Aloha nui loa” from the RSCDS Hawaii Branch!

 Our next Aloha winter Weekend will take place February 14-16, 2020.
 Stay tuned for details.

 The Band: The Band: David Newitt (concertina), Patti Cobb (piano) & Bruce Herbold (percussion & clarinet) started jamming at a Scottish Dance Week on the island of Kauai, Hawaii, and adding like-minded Heather MacKay (fiddle) to the mix, “The Humus” adopted the state fish of Hawaii as their mascot and became a band.
 “As far as we know, we are the world’s best Hawaiian-themed Scottish music band!”
 Enhancing their musical adventures, all four are avid dancers, and Bruce, David & Patti are all certificated RSCDS teachers.
 They have played for the Hawaii branch’s Aloha Winter Weekend workshops since 2007, often with a featured guest artist (when the Humus also assume teaching duties), or as a quartet (when the workshop teacher is not a band member).
-The quartet returns to play in 2018.
+The quartet returns to play in 2020.
 They love snorkeling, hiking, doing puzzles…and they’re a heck of a lot of fun to dance to!

-Saturday February 17:
+Saturday February 15:

 Breakfast 8:30 – 9:00 and Classes 9:00 am – noon, and 1:00 – 2:00 pm,

-Dinner (5:00 pm) and Semi-formal Dance (6:30 – 9:30 pm), also at the Palladium.
+Dinner (5:00 pm) and Semi-formal Dance (6:30 – 9:30 pm)

-Sunday, February 18:
+Sunday, February 16:

 Breakfast 8:30 – 9:30 and Class 9:30 – 11:30 am

 We recommend the Queen Kapiolani Hotel, located at the east end of Waikiki.
 It has reasonable rates and is within walking distance of the weekend classes.
 However, booking through the internet you may find excellent rates elsewhere, but remember that if you are walking to classes the route is shortest at the east end of Waikiki near Kapahulu Ave.